 For over 160 years, Garrett-Evangelical Theological Seminary has served as a graduate theological school that prepares skilled, bold and articulate leaders who share the transforming love of Jesus Christ.
 Related to The United Methodist Church, with an ecumenical and international reach, we prepare leaders who are equipped to live and proclaim the Gospel and to teach in diverse congregations and educational settings.

 This can only happen because of the many gifts we receive from alumni, friends, churches, foundations, and corporations each year.
-The Seminary welcomes outright and planned gifts of all kinds, restricted and unrestricted, and offers many naming opportunities.
+Garrett-Evangelical welcomes outright and planned gifts of all kinds, restricted and unrestricted, and offers many naming opportunities.
 Gifts are especially needed for unrestricted annual fund and unrestricted endowment, student scholarships, faculty support, and facility renovation.
-To learn more about our endowment campaign click on the Forging Our Future link in the navigational window.

 If you want to read a powerful witness to the importance of your gifts, be sure to read any or all of our Student Stories.
-We hope that you will find these stories inspiring and enjoyable.
-Be sure to check back each month as a new student story will be added!
+We hope that you will find these stories inspiring and enjoyable!

 Jay & Billie Wilbur and the Rueben P. Job Chair in Spiritual Formation